ddonahue99/gerrit-slack/README.md

 ```

 ### REGULAR EXPRESSION
 This field is a serialized array.
-Gerritbot looks at the Gerrit subject, not the commit message, for your regular expression.
-You do not need to put `/` around your regular expression.
+Gerritbot looks at the Gerrit subject, not the commit message, for your regular expression. *Gerritbot uses `.match` and assumes that the user will put in the correct regex*.
+You do not need to put `/` around your regular expression, but wrap your regular expression in parentheses to escape them.

 ```
-[[a|A]11[y|Y], urgent]
+[([a|A]11[y|Y]), urgent]
 ```
 The above will match
 `urgent a11y commit`, `my awesome a11y stuff`, and `urgent ticket` - be careful of putting in whole words!
+Notice how the first regular expression is wrapped in parentheses!

 ### EMOJIS
 Emojis are text fields.
 Enter in emojis like this: